kylep/kyle.pericak.com/content/posts/openstack/openstack-octavia.md

 status: draft

-This guide is broken dont follow it
+This guide is broken, don't follow it.
+Octavia is a pain in Pike and won't work right.

 [Octavia](https://wiki.openstack.org/wiki/Octavia)